 While you could just write amazing posts with no visuals or structure, your blog will look a lot nicer with a little formatting and some graphics and pictures — and that helps readers stick around longer.
 Here are some tips for making your blog posts aesthetically pleasing.

 In general, big chunks of text don’t do particularly well — they look intimidating and no one wants to read them.
 If you’d seen a massive wall of words when you started this post, would you have made it this far?

 Break up your text with imagery, like graphs, screenshots or photos of your subject.
 You have tons of options, from downloading free or low-cost stock photos, finding Creative Commons-licensed photos on Flickr or using your own shots.
-If you want to get fancy, use a tool like Canva to create your own images by adding text to a photo or combining images.
+If you want to get fancy, use a tool like Canva or FotoJet to create your own images by adding text to a photo or combining images.

 Need another reason to add photos?
 Readers love to put a face to the name, or an image to the recipe or colors to the outfit — and when you add something visual, they’re a lot more likely to share your post with their friends or followers, which goes a long way toward helping your blog gain traction.

 Format for Easier Reading